Wong Wing v. United States: Significance

 Wong Wing v.
 United States was the first Supreme Court decision to invalidate a federal immigration statute, the first Supreme Court decision to hold that the Bill of Rights protects aliens from the federal government, and the first Supreme Court decision to affirm the constitutional rights of illegal aliens.
 Wong Wing v.
 United States addressed the power of Congress over immigration, the constitutional protection of aliens from the federal government, the rights of illegal aliens, the distinction between civil detention and criminal penalties, and the nature of hard labor as punishment.

 A series of decisions issued by the judiciary in the 1880s and 1890s gave the executive branch broad authority to impose immigration restrictions in the name of national security.
 In Wong Wing v.
 United States, the Supreme Court further distinguished deportation from punishment.
 This decision placed immigration in a separate government bureaucracy.
 Since then, immigration cases have been handled by immigration officials, and an independent immigration court system has made legal decisions with fewer civic protections.

 Wong Wing v.
 United States reaffirmed that deportation itself is not a punishment.
-This finding was later used to suggest that while immigration law violators cannot be sentenced to prison without constitutional due process, they can be detained - i.e., imprisoned - pending deportation.
-Extending Wong Wing's rationale, the Court held that because deportation is not punishment, indefinite incarceration pending deportation is not punishment either.
-Similarly, deportation is a civil action and not a criminal action.
+That finding was later used to suggest that while immigration law violators cannot be sentenced to prison without constitutional due process, they can be detained (imprisoned) pending deportation.
+Extending Wong Wing's rationale, the Court held that because deportation is not punishment, indefinite incarceration pending deportation is therefore not punishment.
+Similarly, deportation is a civil action, not a criminal action.